A Thousand Years of Peace! Book 2

 “He and mother Jenny are coming now, they should be here in a minute.”
 Gaia giggled.
 Gaia turned seeing, “Peter and Patty!”

 Poncho was holding Maria’s hand listening in on the conversation.
-Maria had Junior in a back pack.
-Junior was looking around giggling with all of the good energy.
+Maria had Junior in a backpack.
+Junior was looking around giggling with all the good energy.
 Gloria and Willa had sat down with Maria and had manifested a few things that would make things a little easier for her in her world.
-The back baby pack was just one of them.
+The baby backpack was just one of them.

 The four kids with Jesus in the lead had headed in the direction of Lord Jesus.

 “Peter!
 Patty!
 “How are you guys doing?”
 Tony yelled and waved his hand.

 “We are doing great.
 But brother what on earth, how many thousands do you have here?”
 Peter asked after hugs around.